Siobhan Murphy: Early life

-Murphy was born in 1984 in Toronto, Ontario, and is an only child to her mother, a professor, and her father, a television journalist.
 From a young age she enjoyed participating at the Young People's Theatre in Toronto.
-From a young age, Murphy took piano and ballet lessons, but stopped age 16, to focus on acting.
-Murphy enrolled for a short course at York University, Toronto, in the Conservatory Acting program, learning classical and technical characteristics of acting performance.
-She graduated with a degree in acting in 2005.
+From a young age, Murphy took piano, ballet, voice lessons, but stopped age 16, to focus on acting.
+Murphy received a BA Fine Arts (Acting) from York University, Toronto, in the Conservatory Acting program, learning classical and technical characteristics of acting performance.
+She graduated with a degree in Fine Arts (Theatre-Acting) in 2005.